qr_solve, a MATLAB code which computes a linear least squares (LLS) solution of a system A*x=b, using the QR factorization.

 We also include an SVD solver, which uses the pseudoinverse approach.
 First compute A = U * S * V', where U and V are orthogonal, and S is MxN diagonal, then to solve A*x=b write x = V * S^ * U' * b, where S^ is the matrix formed by transposing S and then replacing each nonzero diagonal element s by 1/s.
 (However, very small elements should probably be zeroed instead of inverted.)
 This procedure will also produce a vector x which minimizes the Euclidean norm.
 However, it has one feature that the QR solver does not: in cases where the solution x is not unique (because A does not have full column rank) the SVD solver returns the unique vector x of minimum Euclidean norm.

-The test program also needs the TEST_LS library.
+The test program also needs the TEST_LLS library.

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-QR_SOLVE is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version.
+qr_solve is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version and a Python version.

-LINPACK_D, a MATLAB library which solves linear systems using double precision real arithmetic;
+linpack_d, a MATLAB code which solves linear systems using double precision real arithmetic;

-LLSQ, a MATLAB library which solves the simple linear least squares (LLS) problem of finding the formula of a straight line y=a*x+b which minimizes the root-mean-square error to a set of N data points.
+llsq, a MATLAB code which solves the simple linear least squares (LLS) problem of finding the formula of a straight line y=a*x+b which minimizes the root-mean-square error to a set of N data points.

-R8LIB, a MATLAB library which contains many utility routines using double precision real (R8) arithmetic.
+r8lib, a MATLAB code which contains many utility routines using double precision real (R8) arithmetic.

-TEST_LS, a MATLAB library which implements linear least squares test problems of the form A*x=b.
+test_lls, a MATLAB code which implements linear least squares test problems of the form A*x=b.